 21. "... using the children's enthusiasm for computers as a basis for enhancing the family's learning-culture." [p.
 79] "Computer learning experiences give the family a chance to become more aware of its learning culture and a chance to work at slowly (cultures never change fast) improving it." [p.
 81]

-Examining these arguments, the following patterns emerge (at the end of each item the above arguments which apply to it are referred by their numbers):
+Examining these arguments, the following patterns emerge (at the end of each item we refer to the above arguments which apply to it):

 a) Computers should be learned and used as soon as possible because they will be essential for the individual in the professional working place (2,4).